littlebeen/DDPM-Enhancement-for-Cloud-Removal/README.md

 # Usage

+1. Data preparation

+Download the dataset and put it into ./data

+2. pretrain CR model (The reference visual prior mentioned in paper)

 Download the pretain e2e model (mdsa/mn as your need) and put it into guided_diffusion/couldnet/mdsa/pretrain or guided_diffusion/couldnet/mn/pretrain respectively (mdsaxx put in mdsa/pretrain, mnxx put in mn/pretrain).
 The model could be found at https://pan.baidu.com/s/1lyKRG67AxM5SZEj3mhTKWA code:bean

 You could choose the appropriate pretrain model as your need (Which model You want to train or test based on? memorynet(mn) or mdsa?).
 Must be done before training and testing!

 **Train**
 1. Pure diffusion.